mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

   ``mongosync`` for any reason, the verification process must start over from the beginning.

-- The verifier isn't compatible with :ref:`namespace filtering
+- The verifier isn't compatible with :ref:`reverse sync
-  <c2c-filtered-sync>` or :ref:`reverse sync <c2c-api-reverse>`.
+  <c2c-api-reverse>`.
+The :ref:`/start <c2c-api-start>` endpoint
-  The :ref:`/start <c2c-api-start>` endpoint returns an error if you enable these features and the verifier.
+  returns an error if you enable these features and the verifier.

 - The verifier doesn't perform any verification checks on indexes or collection metadata.